yiisoft/bootstrap5/docs/guide/en/toast.md

 - Trigger button integration for displaying toast notifications on demand.
 - Flexible positioning through container utilities.

-## Important Note
+## Initializing and using toasts:

-Toasts are opt-in for performance reasons, so **you must initialize them with JavaScript** after rendering:
+You must initialize and invoke toasts with JavaScript:

 ```javascript
 // Initialize all toasts on the page